sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 05-03-2018

+- https://kasma1990.gitlab.io/2018/03/04/why-rust-has-macros/ Type of macros in rust: function and attributes (derive to create boilerplate, and a more generic way, still in alpha).
+Why use them.

 # 04-03-2018

 - https://blog.envoyproxy.io/envoy-threading-model-a8d44b922310 Envoy threading model – locks, logging, stats, and.. i didn't got everything!